trevordblack/Juliog/README.md

 julia> bus_wire = Wire()[a:b]
 ```

-  where a and b are of non-negative Ints
+   where a and b are non-negative Ints.

-  a and b can be the same number, i.e. bit length of 1
+   a and b can be the same number, i.e. bit length of 1.

    both endians accepted:
-  Either a or b can be greater than the other
+   Either a or b can be greater than the other.

 4) Assign a value to an undefined variable name